 Head here for sunset to enjoy some craft beers and a little bit of pre-dinner food.
-I don’t recommend having dinner here – the food was overpriced and didn’t look that great.
+I don’t recommend having dinner here – the food is a little bit overpriced and not that great.
 There are so many amazing options (as I’ve listed above!) that I wouldn’t waste a meal here.

 Like this post?
 Pin it for later!